timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 **c prus plus, wtf's t1m, I thought we wuz gonna learn teh G0L4ngz...**

 ## The first piece of kit that we need is a proper DLL.
-I like this one a lot, its soooo cute! uWu
+Its soooo cute! uWu

 - evil.cpp